Guides

 Eucalyptus (cinerea) £0.40 – £0.70 per stem

-Sundries include cellophane, tissue, ribbon, flower food, and any vessel.
-For a typical wrapped hand-tied, budget £1.50 to £3.00 in sundries.
+Sundries are the cellophane, tissue, ribbon, flower food and any vessel.
+For a wrapped hand-tied, budget £1.50 to £3.00 in sundries.

 Costing Your Labour

-Your time has a value and it must be reflected in every price.
+Your time has a value, and it has to show up in every price.
 For an experienced florist in the UK, £28,000 to £35,000 is a reasonable salary benchmark.
-After holidays, sick days, and admin, most florists have around 1,400 to 1,600 productive making hours per year.
-That gives a labour rate of roughly £18 to £25 per hour.
+After holidays, sick days and admin, most florists have around 1,400 to 1,600 productive making hours a year.
+That works out at a labour rate of roughly £18 to £25 an hour.

-If a hand-tied bouquet takes 20 minutes to make, your labour cost is around £6 to £8.
+If a hand-tied takes 20 minutes to make up, the labour cost is around £6 to £8.
+Leave that out and you are paying customers for the privilege of working.

 Recovering Your Overheads

-Typical UK floristry overheads include rent (£800 to £2,500 per month), business rates (often with Small Business Rate Relief), employer's National Insurance at 13.8%, utilities and refrigeration, insurance, and vehicle costs.
+Typical UK floristry overheads include rent (£800 to £2,500 a month), business rates (often with Small Business Rate Relief), employer's National Insurance at 15% above the £5,000 secondary threshold for 2026/27, utilities and refrigeration, insurance and vehicle costs.

-Add your annual overheads together and divide by the number of arrangements you expect to sell per year.
-If your overheads total £36,000 per year and you sell 3,000 arrangements, each arrangement needs to contribute £12 towards overheads.
+Add your annual overheads together and divide by the number of arrangements you expect to sell in a year.
+If overheads total £36,000 a year and you sell 3,000 arrangements, each one needs to chip in £12 towards keeping the lights on.

 Building in a Waste Allowance

-Most UK florists experience waste rates between 8% and 15% of their flower purchases.
-Build this into your pricing by adding 10% to 15% on top of your flower cost.
+Flowers die.
+Most UK florists see waste rates between 8% and 15% of what they buy in.
+Build it into the price by adding 10% to 15% on top of your flower cost, so the stems that never sell are paid for by the ones that do.

 Putting It All Together